alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Obtain Alabama Adoption Records

-The state of Alabama allows limited access to non-identifying information of adoptees to eligible persons.
-Typically, the original birth certificate along with evidence of adoption of adoptees are sealed after an adoption takes place and legitimation/paternity is established.
-However, as provided by the Alabama vital records law amended in 2000, adoptees may access original birth information and birth parents may also place their information in the sealed record in order to be contacted for relevant medical history information.
+Alabama allows limited access to non-identifying information of adoptees to eligible persons.
+Typically, the original birth certificate, along with evidence of adoption of adoptees, are sealed after an adoption takes place and legitimation/paternity is established.
+However, as provided by the Alabama Vital Records law amended in 2000, adoptees may access original birth information, and birth parents may also place their information in the sealed record to be contacted for relevant medical history information.

-Interested and persons may obtain an original Alabama adoptee birth record by downloading and completing the Application Form.
-Requestors must also provide the ID requirements and enclose, along with their request, a fee of $25 which should be delivered to the Alabama Vital Records office at:
+Interested persons may obtain an original Alabama adoptee birth record by downloading and completing the Application Form.
+Requestors must also provide the ID requirements and enclose, along with their request, a fee of $25, which should be delivered to the Alabama Vital Records office at:

 Alabama Vital Records - Adoptee Section